 Classification of acute coronary syndrome

-A classification can be carried out using the GRACE-Risk-Scores, whereby risk stratification can be conducted.
-This Score includes parameters such as age or heart rate and must be calculated using the GRACE-Risk-Scores-Software.
+ACS classification can be carried out using the GRACE-Risk-Scores, which allows risk stratification.
+This score includes parameters such as age or heart rate and must be calculated using the GRACE-Risk-Scores-Software.

-The risk can be determined both for the time of the hospital stay and for the post-stationary mortality rate.
-The risk of dying in the hospital, for example, with a score of fewer than 108 points, is less than 1 %.
-With a score of over 140 points, however, the risk is already at 3 %.
+The risk can be determined both for the time of hospital stay and for the post-stationary mortality rate.
+The risk of dying in the hospital, for example, with a score of < 108 points, is less than 1%.
+With a score of > 140 points, however, the risk is 3%.